 - The Blessed Sacrament (if not already consumed)

 - Sacred Vessels

-If the town or civil parish authorities have issued a mandatory evacuation order, please follow instructions of emergency authorities and evacuate.
-Pastors will provide their Regional Vicar with evacuation contact information and current cell phone number prior to leaving.
+If the town or civil parish authorities issue a mandatory evacuation order, please follow the instructions of emergency authorities and evacuate.
+Pastors should provide their Regional Vicar with their evacuation contact information and current cell phone number prior to leaving.